-Recent illnesses or injuries
+- Recent illnesses or injuries

-How and when symptoms began
+- How and when symptoms began

 Symptoms of Brachial Neuritis

 The condition is also known as Parsonage-Turner Syndrome.
-It affects the brachial plexus, which is a set of nerves that run from the neck and upper back to the shoulders.
+It affects the brachial plexus, a set of nerves that run from the neck and upper back to the shoulders.
 The condition usually affects only one side of the body and presents randomly.

 What happens is the nerves become inflamed.

-Inflammation can be triggered through an autoimmune response.
+- Inflammation can be triggered through an autoimmune response.
 This is often the result of an infection, surgical procedure, or other internal stressors.
 The inflammation can lead to severe debilitating shoulder pain over a few days.

-This also leads to long-term numbness, weakness in the shoulder, and arm.
+- This also leads to long-term numbness, weakness in the shoulder and arm.

-The pain becomes worse with movement.
+- The pain becomes worse with movement.

-Typically, the pain goes away on its own within a few days.
+- Typically, the pain goes away on its own within a few days.

-Numbness, weakness, or tingling in the shoulder or arm continues.
+- Numbness, weakness, or tingling in the shoulder or arm continues.

-Over time the symptoms begin to worsen and if left untreated could lead to muscular atrophy of the arm.
+- Over time the symptoms begin to worsen and, if left untreated, could lead to muscular atrophy of the arm.

-Symptoms can last up to a year or more.
+- Symptoms can last up to a year or more.

 Chiropractic Shoulder Pain Treatment

-The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
-We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
-Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.*
+Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
+We provide and present clinical collaboration with specialists from a wide array of disciplines.
+Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
+We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-We also make copies of supporting research studies available to the board and or the public upon request.
-We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
-The provider(s) Licensed in Texas& New Mexico*
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.